justiniwata/justiniwata.github.io/essays/AI-Use.md

 ### 14. Other uses in ICS 314 not listed

 I never used AI for this element.
+Because I only use AI for these types of things that are listed in these topics, and I didn't find any use of it outside of these topics.

 ## III.
 Impact on Learning and Understanding